pixelpark/monitoring-checks/README.md

-# A collection of public Icinga checks we use
+# A collection of Icinga checks we use and share with the public

 ## Work in progress